Due to limited capacity because of COVID-19, EM will not be bringing mission trip teams to Jackson County, OH, in 2021.

 Click to view all 2021 Mission Trip communities!

 Drive through the rolling hills of Southeastern Ohio and into the little-known towns of Jackson County.
-You’ll see the shadows of a once thriving community now hidden behind high unemployment, degrading public utilities, and a drug epidemic which has earned Jackson County the title of number one in the state for prescription opioid consumption.
+You’ll see the shadows of a once-thriving community now hidden behind high unemployment, degrading public utilities, and a drug epidemic that has earned Jackson County the title of number one in the state for prescription opioid consumption.

 Jackson, the county seat, was established in 1795.
 It was one of the earliest settlements in the Northwest Territory.
 There were many salt deposits in the surrounding region.
 Salt production became a thriving industry for Jackson.
 From 1800 to 1810 the furnace industry multiplied to refine the salt excavated from the deposits.
 After 1810, salt production in the Jackson area began to diminish.
 Richer and more abundant salt was found near the West Virginia Kanawha River.

 Jackson County was organized on March 1, 1816, and by order of the legislature this new county was named Jackson County, after General Andrew Jackson (a national hero at that time and who one day would become the President of the United States).

 In 1826, the southern salt deposits of West Virginia finally pushed the Ohio salt industry to the brink, and thus ended Ohio's first industry.

 Jackson County's industry quickly shifted.
 By 1856 the economic focus became charcoal iron, and in Jackson County eleven iron furnaces were operational. but by 1869, many of the once thriving furnaces began closing their doors.
 Though iron was still being mined and refined, the focus quickly shifted to the abundant coal resources in the area.
 By 1898 Jackson County was the Ohio's largest coal producing county.
 At one time there were 89 active mines where coal was mined by hand—producing annually over 1,500,000 tons.